 Concord 101 is an educational experience for citizens of Concord.
 You'll enjoy learning more about your local government and the services it provides.
 We hope to help members of the community better understand how these services work for them.

 Additionally, members will be encouraged to take an active role in their neighborhood and city.
 You will learn how you can play a part in local government.
 The relaxed setting will make learning about our city fun and exciting!

 The course will meet weekly for 14 weeks.
 Students are allowed to miss two classes and still graduate the course.
 Students must also attend at least one City Council meeting.
-The 2013 tentative schedule is available for download.
+The 2014 draft calendar is available for download.